OpenPS4/guide-to-install-orbisdev/README.md

    By pressing the different buttons you will see in the debugnet that you get a return that they have been pressed.
 If you hit the triangle, you will exit the application.

    ** Remember that you must rerun the debugnet session after it loads since the socket is closed and another is opened **

+## Contributors

+This guide could not be possible without the work of:
+- psxdev aka bigboss
+- hitodama
+- flatz
+- maxton
+- masterzorag
+- fjtrujy
+- frangar
+- The rest of OrbisDev team
+- Many more I'm missing!